How Do I Interpret Disaccharidase Biopsy Results?

-It may be beneficial for you to have a copy of your/your child’s disaccharidases small bowel biopsy results.
+It may be beneficial for you to keep a copy of your or your child’s disaccharidases small bowel biopsy results.
 You can ask your doctor or the medical records department of your child’s medical practice for a copy.

 Your or your child’s levels of enzyme activity may differ from the list above, since there are individual differences in the severity of CSID and the degree to which each individual has problems digesting starches.
 Almost all those with CSID have decreased sucrase activity, even if such sucrase activity is not entirely absent.